junh1024/junh1024-Documents/Computers/How to choose PC Parts.md

 If you want

+#### Brackets
+AAA

 2.5" cases are common, if you need to externalize a M2 SSD, [cases](https://www.orico.cc/us/product/detail/7122.html) are available.
-SOme might look like giant USB sticks.
+Some might look like giant USB sticks.

 ### External HDD
 Branded external HDD may have a proprietary partitioning scheme when you take the drive out, forcing you to use 1st-pty recovery services, so it's recommend to use a generic USB HD case + HD instead.
 Since SSDs are cheap & reliable in 2021, pick one from the suggested SSDs above.

 ### USB stick
 AKA USB flash drive.
-Recommend: Sandisk (ultra/extreme).
+Recommended: Sandisk ultra/extreme with metal USB plugs, NOT the standard series with plastic USB plugs which break easily.
 Try to buy a USB3 one.
-Not that they will reach those speeds, but they tend to have a write speed >=15MPS.
+Not that they will reach those speeds, but they tend to have a write speed >=15mps.
 See benchmarks on https://usb.userbenchmark.com/ .
 And format them to NTFS for reliability.

 ## ODD
 DVD writers go for dirt cheap, you may already have one, so there's little excuse not to have one.
 Also consider a BD writer so you can backup data or make BDs.
 USB ODDs are also possible.